 What is the Importance of the Different Types of Braille?

 Braille has a fascinating history and has developed to help millions of people around the world.
+Today, there are two types of braille commonly used.
 Type 1 allows those with no understanding of how to read braille to develop basic skills.
 Type 2 allows people to read braille more efficiently in books and signs.
 It is important to fully understand your country’s regulations regarding the use of braille to make sure you or any business fully comply.